beckynayere/Pic-Gallery/README.md

     Technologies used in this application include python,Django, powershell, css and javascript.

 ## Support and contact details
-Incase of any issues using the site please contact: +254701824796 or dancan.oruko96@gmail.com
+Incase of any issues using the site please contact nereahhopebecky@gmail.com

 ### License